 The core of the ESP model is comparing the Most Accurate Estimate to the Zacks Consensus Estimate, where the resulting percentage difference between the two equals the Expected Surprise Prediction.
 The Zacks Rank is also factored into the ESP metric to better help find companies that appear poised to top their next bottom-line consensus estimate, which will hopefully help lift the stock price.

 In fact, when we combined a Zacks Rank #3 (Hold) or better and a positive Earnings ESP, stocks produced a positive surprise 70% of the time.
 Perhaps most importantly, using these parameters has helped produce 28.3% annual returns on average, according to our 10 year backtest.

 The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
-Chegg (CHGG) holds a #3 (Hold) at the moment and its Most Accurate Estimate comes in at $0.27 a share 27 days away from its upcoming earnings release on October 25, 2021.
+Fortinet (FTNT) holds a #2 (Buy) at the moment and its Most Accurate Estimate comes in at $0.88 a share zero days away from its upcoming earnings release on July 29, 2021.

-CHGG has an Earnings ESP figure of 37.29%, which, as explained above, is calculated by taking the percentage difference between the $0.27 Most Accurate Estimate and the Zacks Consensus Estimate of $0.20.
-Chegg is one of just a large database of stocks with positive ESPs.
-These stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.
+By taking the percentage difference between the $0.88 Most Accurate Estimate and the $0.86 Zacks Consensus Estimate, Fortinet has an Earnings ESP of 2.11%.
+Investors should also know that FTNT is just one of a large group of stocks with positive ESPs.
+All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.